OpenRoberta/openroberta-lab/README.md

 It includes everything you need to setup and extend your own browser programming environment.
 License information is available in the **docs** folder.

 ###### Things you need on your computer: ######
-Basic toolset: Java 1.7, Maven, Git, Browser
+Basic toolset: Java 1.7, Maven, Git, Browser, Phantomjs

 Please also check our [wiki](http://wiki.open-roberta.org) for a detailed install instruction, development procedure, coding conventions and further reading.
 Please also checkout our project [issue tracker](http://jira.open-roberta.org).